What is the best autism therapy for creating independence in a child with ASD?

 Most of these popular therapies do not focus on helping the individual master their own thinking, perspective, nor practical ability to manage the ups, downs, and inevitable difficulties that one must conquer to manage life and be successful.

-These therapies also fail to prepare the parents for the REAL job of parenting a child with ASD, which is supporting the child in understanding themselves and then helping to clear barriers to make forward progress not only possible, but very nearly the path of least resistance.
+These therapies also fail to prepare the parents for the REAL job of parenting a child with ASD, which is supporting the child in understanding themselves (Click here to learn Mindset Makeover strategies to support your child.) and then helping to clear barriers to make forward progress not only possible, but very nearly the path of least resistance.

 Without that impetus being generated from home, therapy will probably not be enough to help the individual grow to their fullest potential.